As you continue to learn more about the benefits of using WordPress, you may occasionally come across something called a blogroll.

 (Link widget options – Select Link Category)

-After configuring your Links widget, click the Save button to update your settings.
-Your links should show up immediately on your site’s sidebar …
+Once you are done configuring your links widget, click the Save button to update your settings.
+Your link section should appear on your sidebar menu …

 (Links can be displayed on your site’s sidebar)